Grimbergen Airfield: Overview

-There are two remarkable hangars on the airfield, constructed in 1947 by builder-architect Alfred Hardy (architect).
-Looking more like silos, they are in fact round hangars made of concrete.
+There are two remarkable hangars on the airfield, constructed in 1947 by builder-architect Alfred Hardy.
+Looking more like silos, they are in fact round hangars made of prestressed concrete.

-The airfield was first created in 1939 by Belgian military, and came to full development by German occupation forces.
+The airfield was first created in 1939 by the Belgian military, and came to full development during World War II by German occupation forces.
 After the war, it hosted the pilot's school of Belgian flag carrier Sabena.

 In 1989, as part of a political reorganisation, the aerodrome was passed from the Belgian national authority RLW/RVA to the regional Flemish government, who closed it soon after.
 The aerodrome reopened in 1997 at the hands of a private not for profit association, who have been running it since.
 A large part of the aerodrome had to be given up however, to be transformed into a forest, Lintbos.